Deepika-muchukota/SE-Project/Sprint 4.md

   - tested Burger foodstall (similarly to other foodstalls) buttons navigation.
   - tested quantity indicators.
 -**Developed Unit Tests**:
+  -Verified that item quantity can be incremented and decremented properly across all food stalls.

+Verified that the 'Add to Cart' button appears when items are selected from any food stall.

-  -Verified that components render correctly for each food stall item.
+Verified that the cart state updates correctly upon confirming an order for any food stall item.

+Verified that all food stalls are displayed properly.

+Verified that clicking the Starbucks button navigates to the correct route.

+Verified that clicking the Burger 352 button navigates to the correct route.